nathanhosselton/FFSPicker/README.markdown

 ```

-Then, some of those times you need multiple pickers.
+Then, some of those times you need multiple picker views.

 ```swift
 // Triple the above boilerplate